Ganesamanian/Detecting-Anomalies-in-Unlabeled-Data-Using-Autoencoders/README.md

 ## How to Use
 1. Place the `challenge_txs.csv` file in the `Data/` directory.
-2. Run the notebook `Anomaly Detection using Autoencoder.ipyb` to perform the anomaly detection process.
+2. Run the notebook `Anomaly Detection using Autoencoder.ipynb` to perform the anomaly detection process.
 3. Review the visualizations and the output showing the number of anomalous businesses detected.

 ## Key Insights